artusenroute/MusixXMatch_QA_exercise/README.md

 ### MusicXMatch_TestResults.pdf:
 Describes the coverage and the percentage of successful test and the ones that did not pass.

-#### The documents with .side extension are the Rec & Play scripts of the features tested.
+#### The documents with .side extension are the Rec & Play scripts of the tested features.

 #### The documents with the .txt extension have the results of the API calls